Airdevelopments/WebUntisAPI-Java/README.md

 Btw: It is recommended to create a single account with a simple password and read only permissions for use in this library, as sensitive data or passwords may be obtained by third parties through decompilation etc!

-One of the implemented methods in the ApplicableWebUntisConnection is the 'getTeachers' method.
+One of the implemented methods in the <i>ApplicableWebUntisConnection</i> is the 'getTeachers' method.
 So let's invoke it.
 <code>ArrayList<> teachers = connection.getTeachers();</code>
 The result can now be processed in any way you want.